Bibliochino/Goodreads-data-analysis-in-Tableau/README.md

 # Goodreads-data-analysis-in-Tableau

-• Explored Goodreads dataset, visualized trends and dash-boarded all the interesting insights.
+•	Gathered Goodreads API data via Python and performed ETL and cleansing in Tableau.

+•	Exploratory data analysis on Goodreads dataset identifying the nature of distribution.

+•	Trend analysis among factors such as number of ratings, number of pages, authors, publishers, language, etc.

-• Technologies Involved: Tableau 2019.4, Tableau Dashboard and Other Features
+•	Technologies Involved: Python (urllib, json, csv), Tableau Dashboard and other features.